 2. Try a different time of day or day of the week

-If you sent the first email early in the morning, try sending the nonresponder email later in the day.
-You can look at your reporting for when the majority of your opens and clicks happened to provide some data to work from.
-Also, if your first email went out on Monday, try a different day of the week and don’t be shy about testing on weekends, either.
+Determining the best time to schedule your email takes some trial and error.
+If you sent the first email early in the morning, try sending the nonresponders’ version later in the day.
+Check your email reporting to see when the majority of your opens and clicks happen to determine when your readers are more likely to open your messages.
+Additionally, if your first email went out on Monday, try a different day of the week.
+Don’t be shy about testing on weekends, either.

 3. Tweak your subject line

-© 2015 – 2016, Alan Harris.
+© 2017 – 2018, Contributing Author.
 All rights reserved.